dmidlo/histdata.com-tools/README.md

 The foreground rollback runtime has been removed after its release-window deprecation period. `--foreground` is no longer a valid CLI flag, and API code that sets `options.use_sidecar = False` raises a clear `ValueError`.
-If the sidecar cannot be started or contacted, CLI calls exit nonzero with a clear error and API calls raise `SidecarUnavailableError`; the runtime never silently falls back to a local non-sidecar execution path.
+If the runtime cannot be started or contacted, CLI calls exit nonzero with a clear error and API calls raise `OrchestrationUnavailableError`; the runtime never silently falls back to a local non-sidecar execution path.

 #### Runtime Model and Install Surface